Pavitra554/Tic-Tac-ToeJavaScript/README.md

-# Nmae of the project:
+# Name of the project:
 - Tic-Tac-Toe

 # About: